gopi-suvanam/gopi-suvanam.github.io/_posts/2023-04-06-Option-Pricing-using-Black-Scholes-in-JavaScript.md

 ### Black-Scholes Implementation in JavaScript

 JavaScript can be used to implement Black-Scholes - a closed-form solution to option pricing.
-For experimenting use the notebook: [Black-Scholes Formula for Option Pricing](https://decentralized-intelligence.com/jsnb/#./examples/Black-Scholes.jsnb){: .jsnb-link}
+For experimenting use the notebook in Scribbler: [Black-Scholes Formula for Option Pricing](https://decentralized-intelligence.com/jsnb/#./examples/Black-Scholes.jsnb){: .jsnb-link}

 To price options using the Black-Scholes formula in JavaScript, you can follow these steps: